DROP US A EMAIL:

 1. Preparing the Base

-Start by creaming your softened butter with a small amount of brown sugar.
-Even though honey is the main sweetener, a little brown sugar adds a touch of caramel depth.
-Once fluffy, stream in your warmed honey and vanilla.
+Cream softened butter with a small amount of brown sugar until light and fluffy.
+Even though honey is the main sweetener, the brown sugar adds a subtle caramel depth.
+Slowly mix in the warmed honey and vanilla.

 2. Incorporating Dry Ingredients